 Internet Speeds in Panama

-The answer is it depends on where you live.
-Like many things in Panama, there is no one right answer for the whole country or even for the town or even the same street.
+The answer depends on where you live.
+Like many things in Panama, there is no one right answer for the whole country, the town, or even the same street.

-Fiber optics offers the fastest internet speeds and the most reliable internet in Panama.
-But fiber optics is not available in many areas in Panama.
-Fiber optic is available at speeds of 100-600MB or even faster.
+Fiber optics offers the fastest and most reliable internet in Panama.
+However, it is not available in many areas.
+Fiber optics is available at speeds of 100-600MB or even faster.

-If high internet speed is important to you and your business, you should select a place to live that has fiber optics.
+If high internet speed is essential to you and your business, you should select a place to live that has fiber optics.

-If you don’t live in an area serviced by fiber optics, then you’ll either have satellite or DSL internet.
-The further away from a major town, you live in, the slower the internet speed will be usually.
+If you don’t live in an area serviced by fiber optics, you’ll either have satellite or DSL internet.
+The further away from a major town you live in, the slower the internet speed will usually be.

 There are tradeoffs!
-Sometimes the place with the most amazing view does not have fiber optics or a fast internet speed.
+Sometimes,, the place with the most amazing view does not have fiber optics or a fast internet speed.
+If local internet service providers do not offer faster internet speeds, you can use Starlink to get access to them.

 When I first moved to Panama, I asked the property manager if the rental had high-speed internet.
 His reply was yes.
 When I asked what the speed was, he said 3MB.
 Oh no!
-So I asked if I could get a faster internet speed and his replay was sure, as much as you want to pay for.
-Come to find out, the fastest speed I could get was 10MB for $135 extra per month.
+So I asked if I could get a faster internet speed, and his reply was sure, as much as you want to pay for it.
+I found out that the fastest speed I could get was 10MB for $135 extra per month.

-About 4 years ago, fiber optics were installed on part of my street.
-It stopped just 2 houses away from my house.
+Fiber optics was finally installed on part of my street, stopping just two houses away from my house.
 I called the company, Cable Onda, to ask what I needed to do to get fiber optics to my house.
 They said it would be another year or two.
-I offered to pay them extra to get it to my house asap but had no luck.
+I offered to pay them extra to get it to my house as soon as possible but had no luck.

-Eventually, fiber optics were installed at my house so now I have 100MB of internet speed, cable tv, and a landline for $64 a month.
+Eventually, fiber optics was installed at my house so now I have 500MB of internet speed, cable tv, and a landline for $64 a month.

 My neighbor still has only satellite internet at 5MB.
 She cannot get fiber optics yet.